 - Paper & Forest Products Industry

 The utilities sector of the economy is home to the firms that make our lights work when we flip the switch, let our stoves erupt in flame when we want to cook food, make water come out of the tap when we are thirsty, and more.
-At present, the utilities sector is made up of five industries.
+Utilities stocks include many local electricity and water companies including Exelon and Dominion Resources.

 - Electric Utilities Industry